Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/notescommentslayoutingoptions/getshowcommentsbynoauthor/_index.md

 ---
 title: getShowCommentsByNoAuthor
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/notescommentslayoutingoptions/getshowcommentsbynoauthor/
+url: /php-java/aspose.slides/notescommentslayoutingoptions/getshowcommentsbynoauthor/
 ---

-## getShowCommentsByNoAuthor()  function
+## getShowCommentsByNoAuthor()  method

   Gets or sets the visibility of comments that do not have an author.
 If true then comments will be displayed.